guardianproject/info/content/blog/2013-05-09-gnupg-for-android-progress-we-have-an-app.md

 ## Setup

 Before using gpgcli, be sure to launch the app and let it finish its installation process.
-Once it has completed, then you&#8217;re ready to use it.
+Once it has completed, then you’re ready to use it.
 The easiest way to get started with gpgcli is to install <a href="https://play.google.com/store/apps/details?id=jackpal.androidterm" title="download Android Terminal emulator from the Google Play Store"  target="_blank">Android Terminal Emulator</a>. gpgcli will automatically configure Android Terminal Emulator as long as you have the _Allow PATH extensions</em settings enabled.

 ## Features